atroubledsnake/Snekbooru/README.md

 - Bulk download: Ctrl/Shift+Click thumbnails and use "Download Selected"

 ### Favorites
-- Add/remove favorites via the star button or right-click menu
+- Add/remove favorites via the star button
 - View all favorites in the Favorites tab
 - Recommendations improve based on your favorites